gft-academy-pl/gcp-data-analysis-with-bigquery/05-cloud-functions.md

 ## Service accounts

-A service account is a special account that can be used by services and applications running on your Google Compute Engine instance to interact with other Google Cloud Platform APIs.
-Applications can use service account credentials to authorize themselves to a set of APIs and perform actions within the permissions granted to the service account and virtual machine instance.
-In addition, you can create firewall rules that allow or deny traffic to and from instances based on the service account that owns the instances.
+A service account is a special account that can be used by any services and applications to interact with other Google Cloud Platform APIs.
+Applications can use service account credentials to authorize themselves to Google APIs and perform actions within the permissions granted at the Google Cloud project level.
+In addition for Google Compute Engine, you can create firewall rules that allow or deny traffic to and from instances based on the service account that owns the instances.

 https://cloud.google.com/compute/docs/access/service-accounts